Karl August von Hardenberg: Family

-Early life
+Career

-After studying at Leipzig and Göttingen, he entered the Hanoverian civil service in 1770 as councillor of the board of domains (Kammerrat); but, finding his advancement slow, he set out, on the advice of George III, on a series of travels, spending some time at Wetzlar, Regensburg (where he studied the mechanism of the Imperial government), Vienna and Berlin.
-He also visited France, the Dutch Republic and Great Britain, where he was received kindly by the King (also Elector of Hanover).
-On his return, he married, at his father's suggestion, the Countess Christiane von Reventlow (1759–1793) in 1774.
-They had a son, Christian Heinrich August Graf von Hardenberg-Reventlow (1775–1841), and a daughter, Lucie von Hardenberg-Reventlow (1776-1854).
+After studying at Leipzig and Göttingen, he entered the Hanoverian civil service in 1770 as councillor of the board of domains (Kammerrat).
+But, finding his advancement slow, he set out, on the advice of George III, on a series of travels.
+He spent some time in Wetzlar, the seat of the Imperial Supreme Court (Reichskammergericht).
+In Regensburg he studied the mechanism of the Holy Roman Empire imperial government.
+He also visited Vienna and Berlin.
+Hardenberg visited France, the Dutch Republic, and the Kingdom of Great Britain, where he was received kindly by the King, who was also Elector of Hanover.
+On his return, Hardenberg married, at his father's suggestion, the Countess Christiane von Reventlow (1759-1793) in 1774.
+They had a son, Christian Heinrich August Graf von Hardenberg-Reventlow (1775-1841), and a daughter, Lucie von Hardenberg-Reventlow (1776-1854).

 In 1778, Hardenberg was raised to the rank of privy councillor and created a graf (or count).
-He went back to England in the hope of obtaining the post of Hanoverian envoy in London; but his wife began an affair with the Prince of Wales, which created so great a scandal that he was forced to leave the Hanoverian service.
+He went back to England in the hope of obtaining the post of Hanoverian envoy in London.
+But his wife began an affair with the Prince of Wales, which created so great a scandal that he was forced to leave the Hanoverian service.
 In 1782 he entered the service of Charles William Ferdinand, Duke of Brunswick, and as president of the board of domains displayed a zeal for reform, in the manner approved by the enlightened despots of the century, which rendered him very unpopular with the orthodox clergy and the conservative estates.
 In Brunswick, too, his position was in the end made untenable by the conduct of his wife, whom he now divorced.
 He shortly afterwards married a divorced woman.